Rock and a Hard Place (Rolling Stones song): Recording

 Credited to Mick Jagger and Keith Richards, "Rock and a Hard Place" was recorded at Montserrat's AIR Studios and London's Olympic Studios in the spring months of 1989.
 On the song, Richards said in the liner notes to the 1993 compilation album Jump Back (on which it was included), "This was like going back to the way we worked in the early days, before Exile, when we were living round the corner from each other in London.
 Mick and I hadn't got together in four years since Dirty Work, but as soon as we met up in Barbados for a fortnight, with a couple guitars and pianos, everything was fine."
-At the time of release, Jagger said, "This is one of those songs like "Start Me Up", where the minute you hear the opening notes, you head for the dance floor.
+At the time of release, Jagger said, "This is one of those songs like 'Start Me Up', where the minute you hear the opening notes, you head for the dance floor.
 It's real '70s, in the best possible way."

 With Jagger on lead vocals, Richards, Ron Wood and Jagger perform guitars for the recording.
 Bill Wyman and Charlie Watts perform bass and drums, respectively.
 Keyboards are played by Matt Clifford and Chuck Leavell.
 The Kick Horns provided brass for the recording.
 Lisa Fischer, Sarah Dash and Bernard Fowler all perform backing vocals.

 Release

 "Rock and a Hard Place" was released as the second single from Steel Wheels on 6 November 1989 in the United Kingdom.
 "Cook Cook Blues", a slow blues outtake from the 1983 album Undercover, was the B-side.
-The single reached No. 63 in the UK, No. 23 in the U.S. and No. 1 on the Mainstream Rock Tracks chart.
+The single reached No. 63 in the UK, No. 23 in the US and No. 1 on the Mainstream Rock Tracks chart.
 The song has been performed by the Stones sporadically since its release, appearing on the Steel Wheels/Urban Jungle Tour, Voodoo Lounge Tour, Bridges to Babylon Tour, and Licks Tour.